pudly/schmopera-hugo/content/articles/morbid-musings-art-death.md

 ---
-title: "Morbid musings: art & death"
+title: "Morbid musings: art &amp; death"
 ---

 How about some morbidity to kick off the weekend, readers?